Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Additional colour schemes for HUD and Menus.
   - It is no longer possible to interact with certain objects through walls (such as switches).
   - Weapons are now correctly marked as "Modified" if they have Rate of Fire, Damage, or Full Auto mods applied.
+  - Added ShowBingoWindow exec function to GMDXRandoPlayer so it can be manually bound to a hotkey.
+    - In the User.ini file, go to the \[Engine.Input\] section and find the key you want to bind to open the bingo screen.
+Change it so that it maps to ShowBingoWindow, eg. to make B open the window: `B=ShowBingoWindow`

 </details>